chef/chef-server/docs-chef-io/content/server/upgrades.md

 #### Upgrade Steps

-1. Follow the same instructions for upgrading to 14.
+1. Follow the same instructions for upgrading to Chef Infra Server 14.0.

 #### Post-upgrade steps